+508 ENTREPRENEURSHIP

-508 ENTREPRENEURSHIP 3 credits Prerequisites: upper-college or graduate standing and 301 or 600 or equivalent.
-Examine behavior and environment for entrepreneurship.
-Focuses on classic and contemporary entrepreneurs and the importance of personal values and strategies.
+3 credits Prerequisites: upper-college or graduate standing and 301 or 600 or equivalent.
+Examines the behavior and environment for entrepreneurship.
+Focuses on classic and contemporary entre-preneurs and the importance of personal values and strategies.
 Case studies.
 Field projects.

-510 SELECTED TOPICS IN ENTREPRENEURSHIP Prerequisites: upper-college or graduate standing and 301 or 600 or equivalent.
+- 510 SELECTED TOPICS IN ENTREPRENEURSHIP 1-3 credits Prerequisites: upper-college or graduate standing and 301 or 600 or equivalent.
 Facilitates comparative international study of entrepreneurship, introduction of entrepreneurship to large organizations, or application of student's entrepreneurial skills.
-Six hour limit.

-512 DEVELOPMENT OF MANAGEMENT THOUGHT 3 credits Prerequisites: upper-college or graduate standing and 301, or 600 or equivalent.
-Review of development of managerial theories from 5000 B.C. to present with consideration of their application to present organizational settings.
+Six hour limit. - DEVELOPMENT OF MANAGEMENT THOUGHT 512 3 credits Prerequisites: upper-college or graduate standing and 301, or 600 or equivalent.
+Review of development of managerial theories from 5000 B.C. to present with consideration of their application to present organizational settings. - MANAGEMENT OF ARBITRATION: COMMERCIAL, INTERNATIONAL AND HUMAN RESOURCES 555

-555 MANAGEMENT OF ARBITRATION: COMMERCIAL, INTERNATIONAL AND HUMAN RESOURCES Prerequisites: upper-college or graduate standing and 301 or 600 or equivalent.
-A comprehensive study of managerial strategies for commercial, international and human resource arbi-
+3 credits Prerequisites: upper-college or graduate standing and 301 or 600 or equivalent.
+A compre-hensive study of managerial strategies for commercial, international and human resource arbitration.
+Graduate requirement: research paper.